-- 4.60 Resolutions may be submitted by a unit, the St. Michael's College School Teachers' Association, a provincial committee, a work group, a network, a task force, the diversity advisory board, the Association representatives on the Ontario Teachers' Federation board of governors, the council of presidents, the occasional teacher bargaining unit regional representatives to the council of presidents, or the provincial executive.
-Resolutions may also be submitted jointly, by two or more of the preceding, acting as co-sponsors. - 4.61 Any resolution submitted by a unit shall have been approved by the general membership of the unit prior to being submitted to the legislation committee.
-If the unit membership fails to approve the resolution, it shall be submitted by the unit executive as a minority report at the request of the sponsors. - 4.62 The resolutions passed by a general meeting of a unit shall be submitted by the unit secretary stating the date and the place of the general meeting and further stating that the resolutions have been approved by a majority vote. - 4.63 To be eligible for consideration by the annual general meeting all resolutions and supporting rationale shall be submitted to the legislation committee, on the legislation committee form, not later than 100 days prior to the annual general meeting. - 4.64 Resolutions received after the deadline may be considered by the annual general meeting only at the discretion of the council of presidents.
+- 4.60 Resolutions may be submitted by a unit, the St. Michael's College School Teachers' Association, a provincial committee, a work group, a network, a task force, the diversity advisory board, the Association representatives on the Ontario Teachers' Federation board of governors, the council of presidents, the occasional teacher regional representatives to the council of presidents, or the provincial executive.
+Resolutions may also be submitted jointly, by two or more of the preceding, acting as cosponsors.
+(AGM 2024) - 4.61 Any resolution submitted by a unit shall have been approved by the general membership of the unit prior to being submitted to the legislation committee.
+If the unit membership fails to approve the resolution, it shall be submitted by the unit executive as a minority report at the request of the sponsors. - 4.62 The resolutions approved by a general meeting of a unit shall be submitted by the unit secretary or president, stating the date of the general meeting.
+Resolutions approved by any other sponsoring body shall be submitted by the chair or staff officer assigned to it.
+(AGM 2024) - 4.63 To be eligible for consideration by the annual general meeting all resolutions and supporting rationale shall be submitted to the legislation committee, on the legislation committee form, not later than 100 days prior to the annual general meeting. - 4.64 Resolutions received after the deadline may be considered by the annual general meeting only at the discretion of the council of presidents.
 Any late resolution accepted by the council of presidents shall be deemed to have met all publication and distribution requirements.

-PROVINCIAL ELECTIONS

-General Procedures
+PROVINCIAL ELECTIONS General Procedures

-- 4.65 The elections chairperson shall present the nominations report to the assembled delegates at the beginning of the first session of the annual general meeting and subsequently present the amended slates for each office when appropriate. - 4.66 The elections chairperson shall ensure: - 4.66.1 a timed item on the agenda in the afternoon of the first day to allow candidates for the provincial executive, the board of governors of the Ontario Teachers' Federation, and the position of the Association representative to serve as table officer on the executive of the Ontario Teachers' Federation to address the assembly with a reasonable time for a question period to follow.
-Candidates for the position of president, first vice-president and the Association representative to serve as table officer on the executive of the Ontario

-Teachers' Federation shall be given five minutes to address the assembly.
+4.65 The elections chairperson shall present the nominations report to the assembled delegates at the beginning of the first session of the annual general meeting and subsequently present the amended slates for each office when appropriate.

+- 4.66 The elections chairperson shall ensure: - 4.66.1 a timed item on the agenda in the afternoon of the first day to allow candidates for the provincial executive, the board of governors of the Ontario Teachers' Federation, and the position of the Association representative to serve as table officer on the executive of the Ontario Teachers' Federation to address the assembly with a reasonable time for a question period to follow.
+Candidates for the position of president, first vice-president and the Association representative to serve as table officer on the executive of the Ontario Teachers' Federation shall be given five minutes to address the assembly.
 The remainder of the candidates shall be given three minutes to address the assembly.
 In the event of an acclamation of a candidate (or candidates in an election with more than one winning candidate), if the candidate or candidates waive their right to address the assembly, the elections chairperson will recommend to the steering committee to remove the timed item for the speeches from the agenda.
-Announcement of the acclamation can be made prior to the next break;

-4.66.2 The elections chairperson shall conduct the elections on the second day of the annual general meeting according to the following schedule:
+Announcement of the acclamation can be made prior to the next break; - 4.66.2 The elections chairperson shall conduct the elections on the second day of the annual general meeting according to the following schedule: